My Eleven Sunshine Bloggers are…

 - If you could be in lockdown – and stuck in a house with them for 24 hours a day – with someone famous who would you pick and why…?

 - A certain streaming service asks you which film franchise to add for lockdown viewing worldwide, which would you pick?

 - If you could add all films with one particular actor or actress on this same streaming service, who would you pick and why?

 - If you could delete all films with one particular actor or actress on this same streaming service, who would you pick and why?

 - If you could pick 5 actors and actresses to be put on TV Live, to live in lockdown together for a month who would you choose?

 - What film do you think deserves more recognition?

-- What’s your favourite so bad its good movie?
+- What’s your favourite so bad it’s a good movie?

-- If you could give an Oscar to any actor or actress for a lifetime achievement award who would you pick (do’t answer the same person from your no 3 answer)?
+- If you could give an Oscar to any actor or actress for a lifetime achievement award who would you pick (don’t answer the same person from your no 3 answer)?

 - What’s your favourite film find since going into lockdown?